Climate-Smart Travel: 10 Sustainable Travel Tips That Are More Useful Than “Don’t Fly” [Part 5]

 [ Related: Here’s how I avoid buying plastic water bottles – even when traveling in places without safe tap water. ]

 That’s why carbon offsets are the last air travel item on this to-do list.
 But they are a tool.
-And if you want to invest in offsets, just make sure you’re buying the best ones.

 7. Invest in climate projects you believe in.

 If you aren’t particularly inspired by the concept of offsets, I get it.
 But that doesn’t mean you should give up on all climate investments.
-There are some fantastic programs out there that can do wonders with any amount you want to give.
+There are some fantastic programs that can do wonders with any amount you want to give.

 Here are a few of the best options I’ve found, where I’ve decided to invest: